MarwaAyash/Places/README.md

 Description:

-This app is called "Places" and it is a social media app that  allows users to create a posts about places they visited.
+This app is called "Places" and it is a social media app that  allows users to create a post about places they visited.
 The user must be sign in to create a post.

 -Before sign in all the posts are disabled( users can't like the posts).